 In this annual project, the troupe meets for four months to develop and create a unique theatre piece exploring and celebrating what it means to be an LGBTQ or straight allied teen in the Kansas City area.

-Other partnerships at The Coterie include a long-standing relationship with the MFA Theatre Training Program at UMKC.
+Other partnerships at The Coterie include a long-standing relationship with the professional training program at UMKC Theatre.
 Actors and designers work at The Coterie in their final years of training, marking their professional debut to the community.
 In addition, acting apprenticeships are offered to five to eight elementary, middle and high school-age students throughout the year, allowing them to act alongside professional actors.